 Volunteers will spend their time in Manhyia Hospital, within one, or across multiple departments.
 Participants with or without medical experience should assume a largely observational role.
 There may be opportunities to undertake some basic hands-on involvement.
 However, the opportunity for this is dependent on a volunteer’s relationship with the doctors/nurses they work alongside.
 This extends further to gaining permission of the patients and previous experience/qualifications.

 Transport to and from the medical project is not included in your Program Fee.
-Consequently, volunteers will usually travel by public transport, but may also choose to split the cost of a taxi.
+Consequently, volunteers in Ghana will usually split the cost of a taxi.
 Our local team will show you how to get to and from your volunteer project location during the orientation period.

 Most noteworthy, heavy traffic and poor road infrastructure can be commonplace within Kumasi.
 Subsequently, the journey to the volunteer project can take anywhere from 45 minutes to 1 hour upwards from the Volunteer House.

 OTHER THINGS TO CONSIDER AS A MEDICAL VOLUNTEER IN GHANA

 Hands-On Involvement - Your level of involvement at the medical volunteer projects is dictated by a range of factors.
 First of all your medical experience, but also the duration of program and willingness to get involved.
 The medical staff are accountable for you whilst you’re under their supervision.
 Ultimately, it is completely up to them if you are permitted and want to get involved in hands-on procedures.

 Previous PMGY Ghana medical volunteer participants have been given the chance to administer IV injections, dress wounds etc. However, please note we can never guarantee or promote hands-on involvement regardless of medical experience or background.